ProxiBlue/reCaptcha/README.md

 ###Submitting Contact Us via AJAX

 From version 1.3.0, you can pass two additional params via an AJAX submitted form.
-The response form the module will then be a JSON string denoting if teh captcha failed.
+The response form the module will then be a JSON string denoting if the captcha failed.

 Example AJAX call to submit a contact us form: